-When properly administered by the intravenous route, barbiturate overdose (sodium pentobarbital) depresses the central nervous system, causing deep anesthesia progressing to respiratory and cardiac arrest.
-However, barbiturates can cause sudden or violent falls if administered too slowly or inefficient quantities.
-Thus, the use of sedatives (e.g., xylazine or detomidine) prior to the barbiturate overdose can minimize violent thrashing and provide a more controlled recumbency process which is less objectionable for the owner and other public viewers.
-Induction of unconsciousness results in minimal pain associated with the needle puncture.
-While barbiturate overdose is less disturbing to observers (more aesthetically acceptable), it is also more expensive than other options.
+When properly administered by the intravenous route, barbiturate overdose (sodium pentobarbital) depresses the central nervous system, causing deep anesthesia that results in respiratory and cardiac arrest.
+This method of euthanasia results in minimal pain (needle puncture) sensation.
+Barbiturate overdose is less disturbing to observers (i.e. more aesthetically acceptable) but also more expensive than other options.
+It is also illegal for a non-veterinarian to possess injectable euthanasia products.